 Wake Enhanced Boating Restriction

-Three Mile Lake is considering pursuing a federal Vessel Operation Restriction Regulation (VORR) with Transport Canada to prohibit wake-enhanced boating activities such as wake-surfing.
+The Three Mile Lake Association is considering pursuing a federal Vessel Operation Restriction Regulation (VORR) with Transport Canada to prohibit wake-enhanced boating activities such as wake-surfing.
 Research and local observations show that these high-energy waves can resuspend nutrient-rich sediments, accelerate shoreline erosion, and contribute to conditions that favour harmful algae blooms.
-This initiative is not about restricting responsible boating—it is about protecting…
+This initiative is not about restricting powerboats or watersports…

 Read MoreMNRF Response to Cooper Pond Dam Incident